 But for many people, earwax is manifestly too much of a good thing.
 An ear canal plugged up with earwax can cause earaches, infections, and other problems.
+If it gets lodged in a certain way, earwax can cause a cough by stimulating the branch of the vagus nerve that supplies the outer ear.
 And, not surprisingly, an excess of earwax can result in some loss of hearing.

 Guidelines from the American Academy of Otolaryngology–Head and Neck Surgery stress a let-it-be attitude toward earwax and warn against removal unless the earwax is causing a problem.
 Of course, sometimes it's difficult to tell if the wax is the source of a problem without removing it and seeing whether the problem goes away.

-Earwax starts as a mixture of fatty secretions from the sebaceous glands and sweat glands in the walls of the outer ear canal.
+The medical term for earwax is cerumen (pronounced seh-ROO-men), which comes from cera, Latin for wax.
+It starts as a mixture of fatty secretions from the sebaceous glands and sweat glands in the walls of the outer ear canal (see illustration).
 Jaw movement from chewing or talking helps propel those secretions through the canal to the ear opening, where they dry up and harmlessly flake off.

 Earwax that picks up a lot of debris or sits in the ear canal for a long time can get hard and dry, so it's more likely to cause a blockage.
 Conditions that produce a lot of dry, flaking skin, like eczema, can also result in hard earwax.
 And with age, the glandular secretions change consistency, so they don't travel as easily through the ear canal.